bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/2_Managing_Files_With_MS_Graph/AccessingFile.md

                 Debug.WriteLine("Error get recent files in One Drive: " + ex.Message);
                 throw;
             }

+After get graphClient we can access to OneDrive via graphClient.Me.Drive and via Recent Method get the most recent files.

 - Build and run the application.
 - Click in Log in button to authenticate.
 - After the authentication appears a **Recent File OneDrive** button.
 Click in this button.